mmcclimon/mcclimon.org/content/bio.md

 When not at his day job, he serves the Senior Editorial Assistant for *Music Theory Online* and watches a lot of television.
-Michael lives in Philadelphia his wife, Carolyn, and their two cats, Olivia and Matilda.
+Michael lives in Philadelphia with his wife, Carolyn, and their two cats, Olivia and Matilda.

 <div id="bioPics">